-- Statewide impact: Since the program launched in 2016, LIWP Multifamily has served more than 8,700 households with energy efficiency, solar thermal and solar PV upgrades.
+- Statewide impact: Since the program launched in 2016, LIWP Multifamily has served more than 12,746 households with energy efficiency, solar thermal and solar PV upgrades.
 Over 20,000 low-income households will be served when all committed retrofits have been completed.
-The program has committed \$101.52 million to invest in 200 properties in 19 counties in disadvantaged and farmworker communities across the state.2 - Low-income resident benefits: The ongoing COVID-19 crisis has exacerbated the existing energy and financial burden on low-income residents.
+The program has committed \$124.89 million to invest in 240 properties in 25 counties in disadvantaged and farmworker communities across the state. - Low-income resident benefits: The ongoing COVID-19 crisis has exacerbated the existing energy and financial burden on low-income residents.
 The need for financial relief for low-income residents is constant but has been highlighted due to COVID-19.
 Residents of LIWP Multifamily participating properties are projected to save an average of 30% on their energy bills.
 LIWP Multifamily has installed 6.4 MW of solar PV to date.
-More than 74% of this solar PV will directly reduce tenant utility bills for years to come. - Deep GHG reductions: LIWP-funded multifamily properties have reduced overall energy usage by an average of 44%.
-The program has reduced GHG emissions by 200,160 metric tons of carbon through completed projects to date, equivalent to taking 43,531 vehicles off the road.3 - Building decarbonization: LIWP Multifamily has reduced reliance on burning fossil fuels onsite in participating properties by offering high-efficiency electrification measures.
+More than 73% of this solar PV will directly reduce tenant utility bills for years to come. - Deep GHG reductions: LIWP-funded multifamily properties have reduced overall energy usage by an average of 47%.
+The program has reduced GHG emissions by 266,800 metric tons of carbon through completed projects to date, equivalent to taking 43,531 vehicles off the road for one year. - Building decarbonization: LIWP Multifamily has reduced reliance on burning fossil fuels onsite in participating properties by offering high-efficiency electrification measures.
 83% of LIWP Multifamily participants received heat pumps, which can electrify over 90% of heating and hot water energy use in homes.
 The program also provides robust technical assistance and monitoring which is especially important as newer decarbonization technologies come online.

-- Climate resilience and equity: To date, 98% of program funds have been invested in disadvantaged communities, identified by the CalEnviroScreen tool.
-48% of LIWP Multifamily projects are located in the Central Valley. - Farmworker housing: The LIWP program administrator has committed \$5M of Multifamily program funds to upgrades for farmworker homes.
+- Climate resilience and equity: To date, 85% of program funds have been invested in disadvantaged communities, identified by the CalEnviroScreen tool. - Farmworker housing: The LIWP program administrator has committed \$5M of Multifamily program funds to upgrades for farmworker homes.
 LIWP Multifamily is expected to serve 530 farmworker households. - Housing for people experiencing homelessness: The LIWP program has committed \$2M of Multifamily program funds to upgrades for buildings serving people experiencing homelessness. - Affordable housing preservation: The COVID-19 crisis has placed an enormous burden on many affordable housing operators and has diminished operating reserves in many cases.
-Utility bills comprise 18% of operating expenses of multifamily affordable homes, on average.4 By drastically reducing operating costs through solar PV and energy efficiency upgrades, owners can replenish their reserves and use cash flows to address deferred maintenance, increase resident services, and develop more affordable housing.
+Utility bills comprise 18% of operating expenses of multifamily affordable homes, on average.
+By drastically reducing operating costs through solar PV and energy efficiency upgrades, owners can replenish their reserves and use cash flows to address deferred maintenance, increase resident services, and develop more affordable housing.